busykoala/kub-test-deployment/README.md

 # Kubernetes Test Deployment

-This is a dummy deployment to learn kubernetes stuff.
+This is a dummy deployment to get better at kubernetes stuff.

 ## Startup